rashidmakki/mycart/README.md

 *Note: If you have installed all the above packages and configured it on the both `Android` and `Ios` then you are free to use app on both the platform.*

 ## Step 3:
-place you webClientId at `./screens/stackComponent.js`.You can find your webClientId at firebase in Authentication Section.
+Place you webClientId at `./screens/stackComponent.js`.You can find your webClientId at [firebase](https://firebase.google.com/) in Authentication Section.
+If You are new then signup on Firebase to get the webClientId.

 ```js
    async componentDidMount() {